-General requirements

-The engines to be tested shall meet the performance requirements set out in paragraph 5 when tested in accordance with the test conditions of paragraph 6. and the test procedure of paragraph 7.

-- 5. Performance requirements

-- 5.1.
-General requirements
+4. General requirements The engines to be tested shall meet the performance requirements set out in paragraph 5 when tested in accordance with the test conditions of paragraph 6. and the test procedure of paragraph 7.
+5. Performance requirements 5.1.
+General requirements 5.1.1.
+Reserved 2 5.1.2.
+Emissions of gaseous and particulate pollutants The pollutants are represented by: (a) Oxides of nitrogen, NO X ; (b) Hydrocarbons, which are expressed as total hydrocarbons, HC (or THC); (c) Particulate matter, PM; (d) Particle number, PN. (e) Carbon monoxide, CO.

-- 5.1.1.
-Reserved2

-- 5.1.2.
-Emissions of gaseous and particulate pollutants

-The pollutants are represented by:

-- (a) Oxides of nitrogen, NO_X;

-- (b) Hydrocarbons, which are expressed as total hydrocarbons, HC (or THC);

-- (c) Particulate matter, PM;

-- (d) Particle number, PN.

-- (e) Carbon monoxide, CO.

 The measured values of gaseous and particulate matter pollutants exhausted by the engine refer to the brake-specific emissions in grams per kilowatt-hour (g/kWh), while for particulate number the measured values refers to the brake-specific emissions in number of particles per kilowatt-hour (#/kWh).
 Other system of units may be used with appropriate conversion.

-The gaseous and particulate pollutants that shall be measured are those for which limit values are applicable to the engine sub-category being tested as set out in Appendix 1 to paragraph 5 of this Regulation.
+The gaseous and particulate pollutants that shall be measured are those for which limit values are applicable to the engine sub-category being tested as set out in Appendix 2 to this Regulation.
 The results determined as set out in paragraph 5.1 of this Regulation shall not exceed the applicable limit values.

-The CO2 emission values shall be measured and reported for all engine subcategories as required by paragraph 6.1.4. of this Regulation.

-The mean emission of ammonia (NH_3) shall additionally be measured, as required in accordance with paragraph 3.4. of Annex 9, when the NO_X control measures that are part of the engine emission control system, include use of a reagent and shall not exceed the values set out in that paragraph.
+The CO_2 emission values shall be measured and reported for all engine sub- categories as required by paragraph 6.1.4. of this Regulation.
+The mean emission of ammonia (NH_3) shall additionally be measured, as required in accordance with paragraph 3.4. of Annex 9, when the NO X control measures that are part of the engine emission control system, include use of a reagent and shall not exceed the values set out in that paragraph.
+The emissions shall be determined on the duty cycles (steady-state and/or transient), as described in paragraph 7 of this Annex.
+The measurement systems shall meet the calibration and performance checks set out in paragraph 8 of this Annex. with the measurement equipment described in paragraph 9 of this Annex.
+Other systems or analysers may be approved by the Type Approval Authority if it is found that they yield equivalent results in accordance with paragraph 5.1.3 of this Annex.

-2 The numbering of this annex is consistent with the numbering of the NRMM gtr 11.
-However, some sections of the NRMM gtr are not needed in this annex.
+2 The numbering of this annex is consistent with the numbering of the UN GTR No 11.
+However, some sections of the UN GTR No 11 are not needed in this annex.